 Hi there,

-I have a personal blog that I’ve been trying to grow, I switched from a WordPress blog to my blogger one that I have now and love so much!
+I just found this through Pinterest!
+I am addicted to pinning!
+I found this through searching for something else entirely (I love that–just have to have time!), and trying to grow my blog like I am, this has come in completely interesting 😉 I have a personal blog that I’ve been trying to grow, I switched from a WordPress blog to my blogger one that I have now and love so much!
 I so enjoy bogging just because of the enjoyment I receive from it but I would like to reach a larger audience and connect with people via comments.
 I have 5-8 posts already created and per-scheduled to publish that I created yesterday so now I might have some extra time to work on some projects and do tutorials so to reach my pinterest followers!

 Anyways, blogging is so fun but has its own times of discouragement for me…would you be willing to look at my blog and let me know (very honestly) what I could change to make it better!
 I would SO appreciate that!